EliCash82/MMP-200-ARCHIVE-SPRING2018/README.md

 # MMP 200 Multimedia Design

+### Final Project; DUE 5-22-18

+Must be e-mailed to me by due date.
+No late finals will be accepted.
+For all requirements see <a href="https://github.com/EliCash82/MMP-200/blob/master/MidtermProposalAndFinalProject/MidtermAndFinal.md">FINAL REQUIREMENTS</a>

 ### Homework 8; DUE 4-26-18

 Find a website (Feel free to use one of the example sites you cited in your Midterm Proposal) with a color scheme that you like.
 Identify at least 8 different colors.
 Take a screenshot of the site and use Photoshop or Gimp 'color picker tool' for color identification.
 Create an HTML page with an external CSS stylesheet where all eight colors are given a name.
 Make a div for each of the colors, and submit by e-mail by due date.